webmachinelearning/model-loader/README.md

 focus is that the low level APIs unlock the higher level capabilities.
 Those higher level layers are often heavily focused on ergonomics and stylistic preferences, and it’s better to let client libraries figure those things out.

 An ML Inference API is lower level than the Shape Detection APIs, and higher level than WebGL and WebGPU.
-Perhaps an Inference API is the lowest level API that supports the interoperability of ML models themselves.

 Web developers do not typically produce their own ML models.
 They receive models, created by a data scientist, and add them to a web app.
 It’s analogous to how web developers receive images created by a graphic designer and add them to a page.
 The